 In December, my boyfriend and I had a week off together.
 A full week, I do not remember the last time it happened (I think I’m going out with a workaholic).
 And as we (I) wanted to take advantage of this week to go abroad, we began to search for the best place to spend the week and finally opted for Iceland.

 Why Iceland?
-Firstly, because I had talked so much about my first time there to my boyfriend that he was eager to discover this country in his turn.
+Firstly, because I had talked so much about my first time there to my boyfriend that he was eager also get to visit this country.
 Then, thanks to Wow Air, flights from Montreal were so ridiculously low that it seemed like one of the cheapest travel options (despite the relatively high cost of living in Iceland).

 But Iceland in winter, is it not a crazy idea?
 The country is located just under the Arctic Circle, and we were going to be there at the time of the year when the days are the shortest … But after reading some blog posts about the magic of winter landscapes in Iceland we decided to do it and leave for a week in Reykjavik.

 Here are some thoughts after our experience.